 Meeting people and making friends can be a challenge when you are new in country!
-We start each semester with a meet & greet event for you to mingle with students from Heidelberg.
 The sooner you are involved in social activities in the local community, the more exciting and rewarding your time in Heidelberg will be.
 Whether you enjoy sports, theater, or music, the possibilities for fun activities are limited only by your imagination!

 AJY student rooms are located in university dormitories throughout the city or in private, student-only dormitories.
 All rooms are single occupancy, and dorms are co-ed.
 A limited number of studio apartments is available.